 No restrictions were placed on the potentially self-enhanced variables included in the meta-analysis (see Table 1 for a list of potentially self-enhanced construct domains investigated in the current work).
 The first criterion for inclusion concerned the type of self-enhancement index.
 We only included those primary studies that compared narcissists’ self-reports with observer reports (e.g., friend, family member, coworker, supervisor, etc.) or objective ratings (e.g., high school grade point average [GPA], SAT scores).
 Second, we excluded samples that used measures of vulnerable narcissism because vulnerable narcissism is a different construct with different correlates than the more commonly researched type of narcissism (titled grandiose narcissism) that is the focus of the current article (e.g., Pincus et al., 2009).
 Notably, many measures developed in the clinical literature have been shown to measure grandiose narcissism; thus, we used the categorization of grandiose versus vulnerable inventories provided in Grijalva, Newman, et al. (2015) to determine whether to include specific measures in the current meta-analysis.
 In the end, we included samples that used the following narcissism measures: the Narcissistic Personality Inventory (NPI; Raskin & Terry, 1988), the shortened NPI-16 (Ames, Rose, & Anderson, 2006), the California Personality Inventory (CPI; Gough & Bradley, 1996, 2002), the Bold scale of the Hogan Development Survey (HDS-Bold; Hogan & Hogan, 2009), a narcissism measure derived from the California Adult Q-set (CAQ; Block, 1961/1978), an observational narcissism measure developed from the Diagnostic and Statistical Manual of Mental Disorders (3rd ed., rev.; DSM-III-R; American Psychiatric Association, 1987) definition of Narcissistic Personality Disorder (e.g., John & Robins, 1994), a 10-item adjective-based measure of narcissism (Harms, Roberts, Wood, & Brummel, 2006), the 10-item Childhood Narcissism Scale (Thomaes, Stegge, Bushman, Olthof, & Denissen, 2008), and a short dark-triad measure (Paulhus & Jones, 2011).
 We excluded a sample that measured entitlement using five items from the exploitative/entitlement facet of the NPI because the Cronbach’s alpha reliability for this measure was .07 (i.e., Cohen, Panter, Turan, Morse, & Kim, 2014).

 Table 1.
-Self-Enhancement Criteria’ Agency and Communion.
+Self-Enhanced Variables Categorized as Agentic or Communal.